renatabiniek/hush-daisies/README.md

 * **Django version not showing in requirements.txt**

-  After an issue with my Gitpod workspace, Django v=3.2 dissapeared from the requirements.txt file.
+  After an issue with my Gitpod workspace, Django v=3.2 disappeared from the requirements.txt file.
 Re-installing correct version and freezing requirements again solved the issue.

 * **MEDIA_URL template tag not working**